dailycal-projects/ucb-faculty-salary/README.md

-The most complete, open-source database of UC Berkeley faculty salary data.
+The most complete open-source database of UC Berkeley faculty salary data.

 # What is this?